-COVID-19 and Economic Developments
+Economic Developments and COVID-19

-In March 2020, the outbreak of COVID-19 was recognized as a pandemic by the World Health Organization.
-We have and continue to assess the impact of COVID-19 on our portfolio companies and our operations.
-We cannot predict the full impact of the COVID-19 pandemic, including its duration in the United States and worldwide, the effectiveness of governmental responses designed to mitigate strain to businesses and the economy and the magnitude of the economic impact of the outbreak.
-The COVID-19 pandemic and preventative measures taken to contain or mitigate its spread have caused, and may in the future cause, business shutdowns, cancellations of events and travel.
-In addition, while economic activity has improved from the beginning of the COVID-19 pandemic, we continue to observe supply chain interruptions, labor difficulties, commodity inflation, rising interest rates, economic sanctions as a result of the ongoing conflict between Russia and Ukraine and elements of geopolitical, economic and financial market instability both globally and in the United States.
-In the event that the U.S. economy enters into a protracted recession, it is possible that the results of some of the middle-market companies similar to those in which we invest could experience deterioration.
-While we are not seeing signs of an overall, broad deterioration in our portfolio company results at this time, there can be no assurance that the performance of certain of our portfolio companies will not be negatively impacted by economic conditions, which could have a negative impact on our future results.
+We have observed and continue to observe supply chain interruptions, significant labor and resource shortages, commodity inflation, rapidly rising interest rates, economic sanctions as a result of the ongoing war between Russia and Ukraine and elements of geopolitical, economic and financial market instability in the United States, the United Kingdom, the European Union and China.
+One or more of these factors may contribute to increased market volatility, may have long term effects in the United States and worldwide financial markets, and may cause economic uncertainties or deterioration in the United States and worldwide.
+Additionally, in the event that the U.S. economy enters into a protracted recession, it is possible that the results of some of the middle-market companies similar to those in which we invest could experience deterioration.
+While we are not seeing signs of an overall, broad deterioration in our results or those of our portfolio companies at this time, there can be no assurance that the performance of certain of our portfolio companies will not be negatively impacted by economic conditions, which could have a negative impact on our future results.

-The Adviser has implemented a policy that encourages a return to in-office work but allows for flexibility to work from home based on current conditions and we have built out our portfolio management team to include workout experts and continue to closely monitor our portfolio companies; however, we are unable to predict the duration of any business and supply-chain disruptions or labor difficulties, the extent to which COVID-19 or economic conditions will negatively affect our portfolio companies' operating results or the impact that such disruptions may have on our results of operations and financial condition.
+Over two years after COVID-19 was recognized as a pandemic by the World Health Organization, its continued persistence in the United States and worldwide and the magnitude of the economic impact of the outbreak continue to create an uncertain environment in which we and our portfolio companies operate.
+The preventative measures taken to contain or mitigate the spread of COVID-19 have caused, and may in the future cause, business shutdowns, cancellations of events and travel and other disruptions.
+We have built our portfolio management team to include workout experts and on a quarterly basis continue to closely monitor our portfolio companies and understand and mitigate issues.
+We are unable to predict the duration of any business and supply-chain disruptions or labor and resource shortages, the extent to which COVID-19 or economic conditions will negatively affect our portfolio companies' operating results or the impact that such disruptions may have on our results of operations and financial condition.